xenocide21/alpha-map/readme.md

 ### `npm run make`

-builds the application into a binary .exe file.
+builds the application into a binary .exe file